 - A tablespoon of milk (dairy or plant)

-Mix the EOs with the milk in a small bowl and set aside.
-Run a hot bath and once the tub is half full add the Epsom salts to it and then pour in the milk-EO mixture.
+Mix the essential oils with the milk in a small bowl and set aside.
+Run a hot bath and once the tub is half full add the Epsom salts to it and then pour in the milk-essential oil mixture.
 Soak yourself in the tub for 20-30 minutes, inhaling the soothing steam deeply.

 5. A hot compress for stubborn sinus headache